![]() |

 Dr. Gomes completed his undergraduate studies at the University of Maryland in 2005 earning his BS in Physiology and Neurobiology.
 He performed research in neuroscience at the Walter Reed Army Institute of Research.
 He went on to complete a post-baccalaureate fellowship within the National Heart, Lung and Blood Institute at the National Institutes of Health in Bethesda, MD.
 He also trained as an EMT-B, Firefighter 2 and NREMT-I/Cardiac Rescue Technician before starting medical school.
 In addition, he was a Clinical Research Associate at the Greater Baltimore Medical Center.

 Dr. Gomes earned his DO degree from the Chicago College of Osteopathic Medicine in 2013 and was part of the Sigma Sigma Phi National Osteopathic Honor Society.
-He completed his residency training at Western Michigan University’s combined Internal Medicine-Pediatrics program and served as co-chief resident in June 2018.
+He completed his residency training at Western Michigan University’s combined Internal Medicine-Pediatrics program and served as co-chief resident in his last year of residency.